Ever dragged yourself to the gym only to pedal slowly on the bike or cruise on the elliptical?

 Most of us have been there, and while some days are just ‘hard days’ where training is a struggle, often we simply aren’t matching our workouts to fit our schedule or current state.

-If you’re someone with even a slightly demanding job, you know that on some days, you have to work overtime, which cuts into your sleep.
-After a hectic day at work, followed by a night of very little or poor sleep, all you can think about the next day is finishing work as quickly as possible, having dinner and going to bed.
+If you’re someone with even a slightly demanding job, you know that on certain days, you have to work overtime, which cuts into your sleep.
+After a hectic day at work, followed by a night of very little or poor sleep, all you can think about the next day is finishing work as quickly as possible, having dinner, and going to bed.

 Yet, many of us fitness enthusiasts choose to keep punishing our bodies with heavy exercise even when our lives are filled with enough stress as it is.

 When life gets in the way, leaving you drained without enough time to recharge, is that the time to up the intensity of your workouts?

 No, that’s the time to find smarter workouts.

 The basic idea is fairly simple – train, eat, sleep, repeat – but for some reason, it’s often easier said than done for many of us.

 That’s why I did myself (and you guys, of course) a favor and tested the Polar Ignite fitness watch to find out how to tap into my sleep and recovery and make the best use of on-demand workouts to ensure I’m limitless in my training.